aggarwal123/Django-CRM/README.md

 # Django CRM

-Django CRM is a customer relationship management (CRM) web application built using the Django web framework.
+Django CRM is a Customer Relationship Management (CRM) web application built using the Django web framework.
 It allows you to manage customer records, user registration, authentication, and more.

 ## Features